 Research Compliance Office

-The Office of the Assistant Vice Provost for Research, University Research Compliance and the following committees, offices and departments, monitors all university research activity to ensure that it is conducted in accordance with federal, state, and local regulations and guidelines.
+The Assistant Vice Provost for Research, Research Compliance and the following committees, offices and departments, monitors all university research activity to ensure that it is conducted in accordance with federal, state, and local regulations and guidelines.

 Conflict of Interest in Research